 To know what exactly is tested and how it's tested, a closer look at the different popular benchmarks first:

 - Sunspider, Kraken and V8: These test almost exclusively Pure JS

 - Dromaeo: A benchmark that tests a mix of Pure JS, interpreted JS and DOM/CSS

 - Peacekeeper (Futuremark): A benchmark that tests a mix of JS, DOM and graphical elements

 3) What is tested and what is not tested

 All of the benchmarks rely very heavily on JS and its execution.
-Although JS is very important for modern webpages, it is certainly far from the end-all of things. just as important are the speeds at which DOM and CSS are handled, or how HTML is parsed by the browser.
+Although JS is very important for modern webpages, it is certainly far from the end-all of things. just as important are the speeds at which DOM and CSS are handled, how HTML is parsed by the browser, and how the compositor works.
 In addition, graphic rendering speed and network speed and buffering are important, as well as how efficiently the browser handles its memory.
 As a result, all of the current browser benchmarks out there don't provide you with a full picture of how a browser performs overall.
 Sunspider, Kraken and V8 can be considered the least interesting benchmarks because they only really focus on the JIT part of JS, and don't look at all at any of the other parts of the browser.
-Dromaeo is a bit better, but still a JS focused test.
+Dromaeo is a bit better, but still a very heavily JS focused test (the title says so, even).
 Peacekeeper extends the range a bit further by actually adding some rendering tests, although this benchmark has its own set of issues like the lack of statistical confidence and relying very heavily on hardware (and as such more of a hardware test than a browser test), and it still doesn't include HTML parsing, networking tests, memory handling.

 4) 32-bit versus 64-bit and tight loops